NeoSoundFonts/Aspirin-DX-Soundbank/Contributing.md

-Feel free to contribute missing samples (besure to be libre sources or original recordings!) for this project, by forking the repo and create pull requests!
+Feel free to contribute samples (besure to be libre sources or original recordings!) to improve this project, by forking the repo and create pull requests!

 ---